-Attract vocational workforce education providers to the Brooks Area with training and education relevant to Brooks Area Regional Center target industries.
+Work with area partners to attract vocational workforce education providers to the Brooks area with training and education relevant to Brooks Area Regional Center target industries.

-Identify potential ways to provide future job training and/or mentoring to area high school students.
+Work with area education institutes, partners, and businesses in the Brooks area to identify potential ways to provide future job training and/or mentoring to area high school students.